aquasecurity/btfhub/README.md

+## WARNING

+GitHub in transition mode.
+Will provide full README soon.

+For now, to stick with its previous behavior, one may access branch 'main-old'.

 ## BPF CO-RE programs and BTF files

 [eBPF](https://www.kernel.org/doc/html/latest/bpf/index.html) programs can be portable.
 The same eBPF object file is capable of being loaded into multiple kernel versions.
 The technology that makes this possible is called [CO-RE](https://nakryiko.com/posts/bpf-portability-and-co-re/): Compile Once - Run Everywhere.